Robbie Fowler: Winning the cup treble

 The 2000–01 season was Fowler's most successful season.
 He scored 17 goals, appeared in three finals, and lifted three trophies in a unique cup treble.
 In the absence of Jamie Redknapp, who was sidelined by injury, Fowler was named as Liverpool captain when he started.
 However he found himself the third-choice Liverpool striker, with Houllier favouring a forward partnership of Michael Owen and Emile Heskey.

 He took part in a fourth-round League Cup hammering of Stoke City, scoring a hat-trick in an 8–0 victory, which was second only to the club's biggest ever win in 1986 – a 10–0 defeat of Fulham.
-In the League Cup final against Birmingham City, the club's first cup final since 1996, he captained the side and scored in the 30th minute.
+In the League Cup final against Birmingham City, the club's first cup final since 1996, he captained the side and scored with a 25-yard half volley in the 30th minute.
 Liverpool went on to win the trophy on penalties, with Fowler scoring Liverpool's fifth in the shootout.
 Fowler picked up the Alan Hardaker Man of the Match award and lifted the trophy.

-Fowler's season picked up from there as he scored several important goals including one against runaway champions Manchester United and a free kick in the FA Cup semi-final against Wycombe Wanderers.
-Fowler featured as a substitute in the 2001 FA Cup Final coming on as a 77th-minute replacement for Vladimír Šmicer.
-Liverpool, who were 1–0 down at that point, eventually won the game 2–1 with two goals from Owen.
+Fowler's season picked up from there as he scored several important goals including the second in a 2–0 win at Anfield against runaway champions Manchester United and a free kick in the FA Cup semi-final against Wycombe Wanderers.
+Fowler featured as a substitute in the 2001 FA Cup final against Arsenal coming on as a 77th-minute replacement for Vladimír Šmicer.
+Liverpool, who were 1–0 down at that point, eventually won the game 2–1 with two late goals from Owen.
 Fowler raised the trophy along with Sami Hyypiä and Jamie Redknapp.

-Four days later he was a substitute again in Liverpool's third final, the 2001 UEFA Cup Final against Deportivo Alavés.
+Four days later he was a substitute again in Liverpool's third final, the 2001 UEFA Cup final against Deportivo Alavés.
 He came on in the 64th minute for Heskey with the score at 3–3.
 He scored seven minutes later but Alavés equalised before full-time and Liverpool eventually won with a golden goal, an own goal, in the 116th minute.
 Fowler and Hyypiä then raised Liverpool's third trophy of the season together.
-Liverpool's next and final game of the season was against Charlton Athletic and Fowler scored twice in a 4–0 victory at The Valley that assured them UEFA Champions League qualification for the next season.
+Liverpool's next and final game of the season was against Charlton Athletic and Fowler scored twice in a 4–0 victory at The Valley that assured them 3rd place and UEFA Champions League qualification for the next season.